Conversation with Reiko Tomii

 JD: Had he traveled overseas at that point?

 RT: Not until after the war.
 Yoshihara was the son of a president of a vegetable oil company, and was thus financially secure.
 The important thing is, because he was an heir to the family business, he was not allowed to travel abroad to study art before the war.
 He didn’t travel abroad until Gutai came to New York.

-JD: Maybe we can end on New York.
+JD: Interesting.
+Maybe we can end on New York.
 And the famous exhibition there that was panned for its ‘derivative-ness.’
-As you know well, art from Asia is still widely described by western critics as derivative.
+As you know well, art from Asia is still widely described by Western critics as derivative.
 Did you see the recent Lee Ufan review in the NY Times?
-Can you talk to me a little bit about the issue of the “influence” when it comes to Gutai artists?
-How do you discuss this when you are teaching or writing about the group?
+Can you talk to me a little bit about the issue of the ‘influence’ when it comes to Gutai artists?
+How do you talk about this when you are teaching or writing about the group?

-JD: That’s a very large project, educating the western community of the myriad of obstacles to their learning [laughter].
+JD: That’s a very large project, educating the Western community of the myriad obstacles to their learning. [laughter]

 RT: I’ve been working on this for about twenty years by now.
 I laugh because it is indeed a challenge but it is crucial in moving forward.

-JD: I find this issue of re-presenting (or installing) artworks, whether ephemeral or otherwise, an interesting part of the process of analysis.
+JD: I find this issue of re-presenting and installing artworks, whether ephemeral or otherwise, an interesting part of the process of understanding artwork.
 It also raises important questions about the role and responsibilities of archiving.
-Thank you, Reiko, for taking the time to educate us.
+Thank you Reiko, for taking the time to educate us.
 We have a lot to learn.